YUSRIN20/React-Interview-Questions/readme.md

 ## Chapter-3-JSX

 ## 20. What is JSX?
- - JSX means (Javascript XMl) is a extension for javascript library recommended for react for what UI should Look like and its combine HTML & Javascript like syntax to create react elements
+ - JSX is a syntax extension for Javascript recommend by react for describing what UI should look like and it's combine HTML & Javascript like syntax for creating react elements

 ## 21. What are the advantages of JSX? **V.IMP**
  - Advantage of JSX